-Leading for Democracy: A Courage to Lead Retreat for Women
+Leading for Democracy: a Courage to Lead Retreat

 Menucha Retreat and Conference Center

-Leading for Democracy is a Courage to Lead retreat designed specifically for women, offering the time and space to reflect and focus on how we as women can hold the tensions of our world, and work toward connecting, healing and changing our communities during challenging times.
+Leading for Democracy is a Courage to Lead retreat for those in leadership, including but not limited to school administrators (Principals, Assistant Principals, and other district administrators), offering the time and space to reflect and focus on how we can hold the tensions of our world, and work toward connecting, healing and changing our communities.

 - Learn, experience and reflect on the critical elements or “habits of the heart” that support our democracy.